Nerfan/Challonge-Elo/README.md

 4. OPTIONAL: One the tournament ids are entered, run `$ ./save_tournaments.py`.
 If this is your first time running the program, this step is unnecessary.
 When you run `./calculate_elos.py`, Python will see that the files do not exist yet, and will automatically call `./save_tourneys.py`.
 If you wish to update the list of tournaments, this step is necessary.

 5. After that, you should be good to simply run `$ ./calculate_elos.py`, and elo rankings will be displayed and saved to elos.txt.

-6. If you would like to see a specific player's head-to-head records against all other players, type their name when prompted.
-If you would like to see details (match scores, dates) about their head-to-head with another specific player, enter their name when prompted.
-No input will back out of either prompt.

 ## Additional Configuration